karnatisrinivas/karnatisrinivas/README.md

 ### About me

-- 🔭 Currently working as Azure DevOps and Power Platform Associate

-- 🌱 Devops and Cloud Enthusiast ☁️
+- 🌱 Devops, DevRel, JavaScript

 - ❤️ I believe in 4C's - Collaboration, Code , Consistency and Coffee